ibm-cloud-docs/resiliency/ha-appconfig.md

 ## Client retry logic for highly available applications
 {: #client-retry-logic-for-ha}

-It is up to application clients written in programming languages to recover from transient network errors as well as transient errors introduced by a service's High Availability implementation.
-See [Services specific high availability and disaster recovery](/docs/resiliency?topic=resiliency-service-ha-dr).
-Retrying connections with exponential backups for a fixed amount of time is good programming practice.
+It is up to application clients written in programming languages to recover from transient errors.
+These include network errors and temporary failures introduced by a service's High Availability implementation, like when a regional service recovers from a zonal failure.
+Check [Services specific high availability and disaster recovery](/docs/resiliency?topic=resiliency-service-ha-dr) for more information on specific {{site.data.keyword.cloud_notm}} services.

-The IBM SDK [automatic retry](https://github.com/IBM/ibm-cloud-sdk-common?tab=readme-ov-file#automatic-retries) describes the recommended retry mechanism and even implements it specifically for HTTP 429 and 503 errors.
-Note that configuration is required by the client to take advantage of the IBM SDK provided retry logic.
-The failures from other status codes need to be evaluated to determine how to recover.
-It can be appropriate to use an open source SDKs for accessing {{site.data.keyword.cloud_notm}} services.
-Carefully examine the specifications to determine if they are useful for your application.
+Many of the {{site.data.keyword.cloud_notm}} SDKs are built on the {{site.data.keyword.cloud_notm}} SDK Common that supports [automatic retries](https://github.com/IBM/ibm-cloud-sdk-common?tab=readme-ov-file#automatic-retries) designed to handle specific HTTP errors, like 429 and 503 errors.
+Not all errors are automatically handled by the SDK.
+Note that configuration is required by the client to take advantage of the retry logic.

+Some {{site.data.keyword.cloud_notm}} services support open source protocols, and it can be appropriate to use open source SDKs.
+Examine these SDKs to determine if they are useful for your application and offer suitable retry functionality.

-Failed read and HTTP GET operations with retry friendly HTTP status codes can generally be retried using exponential back off with a fixed time period.
+Retry logic varies depending on the type of {{site.data.keyword.cloud_notm}} service and the type of operation.
+Failed read and HTTP GET operations can generally be retried using exponential backoff with a fixed time period.
+The failures that should be retried will depend on the type of failure and the specific {{site.data.keyword.cloud_notm}} service.
+Check the {{site.data.keyword.cloud_notm}} service and SDK documentation for details.

-Failed write, HTTP PUT, POST, DELETE, ... operations are likely not recoverable using a simple retry mechanism, unless it is clear that the operation did not complete and client logic indicates a retry is appropriate.
-Idempotent operations can be retried.
-However, the result of the failed state changing operation can be unknown and more advanced service specific recovery mechanism will be required.
+Failed write, HTTP PUT, POST, DELETE, and other operations are likely not recoverable using a simple retry mechanism, unless it is clear that the operation did not complete and the documented client logic indicates a retry is appropriate.
+The result of a failed state changing operation in general is unknown and more advanced {{site.data.keyword.cloud_notm}} service specific recovery mechanism will be required.
+Check the {{site.data.keyword.cloud_notm}} service and SDK documentation for details.

-Logging failures and accumulating metrics using [cloud-{{site.data.keyword.logs_full_notm}}](/docs/cloud-logs?topic=cloud-logs-getting-started) an aggregating into metrics with alert notifications will provide observability into failures.
+Client retry will improve the availability of a single client.
+Workloads can be composed of many clients.
+Logging client failures to a centralized logging service like [{{site.data.keyword.logs_full_notm}}](/docs/cloud-logs?topic=cloud-logs-getting-started) allows failure and availability analysis of the entire workload.